-Ear drops are prescribed to be given 3 times a day for 3 days.
-Hold the bottle under warm tap water before giving ear drops.
+Your child will be prescribed eardrops that should be given 3 times a day for 3 days, or as prescribed.
+Warm the drops in your hand or pocket for a few minutes.
 This may make the drops more comfortable for your child.

 When to Call

-Constant nausea or vomiting,
+Constant nausea or vomiting.

-Ear discomfort lasting more than 3 days,
+Ear pain lasting more than 3 days.

-Ear drainage that continues after the post-op ear drops stop,
+Ear drainage after stopping the eardrops.

 Pediatric Otolaryngology Clinic